 MTH 201 Calculus I (A,M).
 Prerequisite: MTH 122 or a sufficiently high score on the Regents Math B exam.
 Covers limits and continuity; derivatives and integrals of algebraic, trigonometric, exponential, and logarithmic functions; and applications of the derivative.
 4 Cr.
 4 Cr.
 Every Semester.

 MTH 202 Calculus II (A,M).
-Covers techniques and applications of integration, approximation methods, Taylor polynomials, improper integrals, polar coordinates, and an introduction to infinite series.
-4 Cr.
+Prerequisite MTH 201: Covers techniques and applications of integration, approximation methods, Taylor polynomials, improper integrals, polar coordinates, and an introduction to infinite series.
 4 Cr.
 Every Semester.

 MTH 203 Calculus III (A,M).
-Covers vectors and 3-space, functions of several variables, applications of partial derivatives, multiple integrals, and vector calculus.
+Prerequisite MTH 202: Covers vectors and 3-space, functions of several variables, applications of partial derivatives, multiple integrals, and vector calculus.
 4 Cr.
 Every Semester.

 MTH 221 Calculus for Business, Social and Life Sciences I (A,M).
 Prerequisite: MTH 111 or higher or placement by Math Department.
 Closed to students who have completed MTH 201 with a grade of "C" or better.
 Provides an introduction to calculus, with an emphasis on its applications to business and the behavioral sciences.
 Covers derivatives of functions of one and several variables, applied maximization and minimization problems, exponential growth and decay models, the natural logarithm function, and an introduction to integration.
 3 Cr.
 3 Cr.
 Every Semester.

 MTH 243 Elementary Statistics (A,M).
-Closed to students who have received academic credit for ECN 204, PSH 202, PLS 300, SOC 200, or transfer credit for an elementary statistics course at another institution.
+Prerequisite MTH 111 or higher: Closed to students who have received academic credit for ECN 204, PSH 202, SOC 200, or transfer credit for an elementary statistics course at another institution.
 Covers the use and limitations of various statistical concepts, including frequency distributions, measures of central tendency and of variation, use of normal curve and t-tables, sampling, estimation, tests of significance for means, and correlation.
 3 Cr.
 Every Semester.